-CHARME 2020
+CHARME 2023

-Chenin Blanc from a vineyard around forty years old, picked a little later than Bistrologie and pressed straight to old barrels for fifteen months of élevage.
-Already remarkably complete and finessed, it displays the kind of tightrope balance that we find in the very best examples of the grape, suggesting it has a long life ahead.
+Chenin Blanc from vines around forty years old, pressed straight to old barrels for fifteen months of élevage.
+From a cooler year, this is absolutely electric, with pristine stone fruits seasoned with the unmistakable imprint of flint.
+Displaying the kind of tightrope balance we find in the very best examples of the grape, it no doubt has a long life ahead.